 Lingual braces are also metal braces.
 However, instead of attaching to the front of your teeth, they are placed on the back of your teeth.
 They are the least visible form of metal braces but can be more uncomfortable since they are closer to your tongue.

 Invisalign is the most widely-known and reputable brand.
-These aligners are a great option for younger and older adults because they are nearly invisible and removable.
-In other words, you will not have metal brackets and wires glued to your teeth.
+These aligners are a great option for younger and older adults because they are removable and nearly invisible.
+You will not have metal brackets and wires glued to your teeth.

 You must remember to wear them for at least 22 hours per day.
 You'll also receive a new set of aligners every one to two weeks.

 The cost typically depends on the length of treatment, the type of braces, and where you live.

 In many cases, insurance does not cover orthodontic treatment for adults, but payment plans may be available through your orthodontist.

-However, some plans do provide adult orthodontic benefits, which can be applied to any of the types of orthodontic treatment above.
-Check with your insurance carrier to find out which benefits your current plan provides.
+However, some plans provide adult orthodontic benefits, which can be applied to any orthodontic treatments above.